jeffkala/pyurlcheck/CONTRIBUTING.md

 This project utilizes Semver versioning.
 As part of PRs the maintainers should leverage Poetry versioning to support the increase in version numbers.
 Reference [Poetry Version Docs](https://python-poetry.org/docs/cli/#version) for more information on automatically adjusting the version.

 ## Installing dependencies for local development

 > These steps are also required for using the examples as provided in the repository for demonstration purposes.

-This repository uses [poetry](https://python-poetry.org/) for dependency management.
+This repository uses [poetry](https://python-poetry.org/) for dependency management and [invoke](http://www.pyinvoke.org) for task execution.
+To see what invoke commands are available, issue the command `invoke --list`.

 Follow these steps to set up your local development environment: